uborek1729/ardupilot/BUILD.md

 You can also read more about the build system in the [Waf Book](https://waf.io/book/).

-waf should always be called from the locally cloned ardupilot root directory for the local branch you are trying to build from.
+Waf should always be called from the ardupilot's root directory.
+Differently from the make-based build, with Waf there's a configure step to choose the board to be used (default is `sitl`).bao

-**Note**
-Do not run `waf` with `sudo`!
-This leads to permission and environment problems.

 ## Basic usage ##